-Best Organic Eco-Friendly Mattress: 2021 Reviews and Buyer’s Guide
+Best Organic & Natural Mattresses: 2021 Reviews and Buyer’s Guide

 In recent years, people have been making an effort to go green and buy healthier, organic products.
 Many people are becoming concerned with how products they buy affect the environment, and now even the bedroom is going green with eco-friendly mattress options.

 In response, mattress companies have been following suit and releasing beds with all-natural organic materials and modifying manufacturing processes to reduce their carbon footprint.

 However, finding the best organic eco-friendly mattress for your own sleep needs isn’t always easy.
 Whether you’re looking for a memory foam, latex, or hybrid mattress, we have a recommendation for you.
 In this post, we’ll be talking about our three favorite eco-friendly beds on the market right now, breaking down the materials used in each bed and explaining why we chose them for this list.

 30 Second Summary: Best Eco-Friendly Mattress of 2021

 - Our Recommendation: Amerisleep AS3 — The Amerisleep AS3 is our Editors’ Choice as the best eco-friendly mattress because it contains plant-based memory foam and is CertiPUS-US® certified.